 Yazid, who was aware of the uprising that was taking place in Medina, invited notables of Medina to come to Damascus and tried to persuade them with gifts.
 They were not at all convinced.
 Instead, they recounted Yazid’s lavish lifestyle upon their return to Medina.

-The people of Medina, led by Abdullah ibn Hanzala then gave up their allegiance to Yazid, even expelled the governor, Yazid’s cousin, Uthman ibn Muhammad Ibn Sufyan.
+The people of Medina, led by Abdullah ibn Hanzala then gave up their allegiance to Yazid, and even expelled the governor, Yazid’s cousin, Uthman ibn Muhammad Ibn Sufyan.

 Yazid then sent as many as 12,000 troops led by Umar to reconquer Medina.

 The battle between the people of Medina and Yazid’s troops under the command of Muslim Ibn Uqba erupted on 26 August 683.
 This battle is commonly known as the Battle of Harra.
 The people of Medina were defeated in this battle.

 Yazid’s troops then sacked Medina, and the leaders were executed, although some of them had already died on the battlefield, such as ibn Hanzalah.
 Yazid’s army also forced the rest of the rebels to renew their allegiance to Yazid.

 Yazid and his forces made the blood flow into Masjid an Nabawi

 Yazid’s army then headed to Makkah to subdue Ibn al-Zubayr, though, in fact, Ibn al-Zubayr had already established himself as the de facto leader of the region.